Dementia Carers Count

 Mindfulness: A process of thinking in the here and now – being present with your thoughts.

-Mild Cognitive Impairment: a slight but noticeable and measurable decline in cognitive abilities, including memory and thinking skills.
+Mild cognitive impairment (MCI): a slight but noticeable and measurable decline in cognitive abilities, including memory and thinking skills.
 The decline is more than the expected normal decline that comes with ageing, but the symptoms aren’t severe enough for a diagnosis of dementia.

 Motor symptom: An abnormal function or feeling which is noticed by a person relating to movements of the body e.g. difficulty walking.

-Occupational Therapist: A health professional who helps people who have mental, physical or social disabilities to engage with everyday tasks or occupations more independently and with confidence
+Occupational Therapist: A health care professional who helps people who have mental, physical or social disabilities to engage with everyday tasks or occupations more independently and with confidence.

 Perception: The way in which something is understood or interpreted.